smarthomej/addons/bundles/org.smarthomej.automation.javarule/README.md

 ### Send a value if rule triggers on item

-If the item `Presence` changes to `ON` (someone is in the house) the heating setpoint is set to 20 °C, if the item changes to `OFF` (everybody left), it is reduced to 17 °C to save energy.
+If the item `Presence` changes to `ON` (someone is in the house) the heating set point is set to 20 °C, if the item changes to `OFF` (everybody left), it is reduced to 17 °C to save energy.
 A warning is logged if an unexpected value is received.

 ```java